 2. Domestic waste and sewage –

 BOD is defined as the amount of oxygen required for the oxidation of organic matters by microbial action.
-The BOD value of clean water is usually between 1 and 2 mg/litre.
-It is used as an indicator of degree of pollution.
+The BOD value of clean water is usually between 1 and 2 mg/liter.
+It is used as an indicator of the degree of pollution.

-A Nepalese man is searching valuable things in the Bagmati river
+A Nepalese man is searching for valuable things in the Bagmati river

 3. Hot water –

-A large volume of hot water released from many industries cause serious thermal pollution.
+A large volume of hot water released from many industries causes serious thermal pollution.

 4. Poison –

-Acids, alkaline, lead, copper, cyanides are the poisonous substances which are released from various sources.
-These reduce oxygen-transporting capacity of blood in human.
+Acids, alkaline, lead, copper, cyanides are poisonous substances that are released from various sources.
+These reduce the oxygen-transporting capacity of blood in humans.

 photo by worldhunger.org